thephpleague/plates/source/extensions/index.md

 }
 ~~~

-To use this extension in your template, call the functions you've made available:
+To use this extension in your template, call the functions you’ve made available:

 ~~~language-php
 <p>Hello, <?=$this->uppercase($this->firstname)?> <?=$this->lowercase($this->firstname)?>.</p>